Editorial Style Guide

 According to AP Style, do not abbreviate Alaska, Hawaii, Idaho, Iowa, Maine, Ohio, Texas or Utah.

 Use the full name on first reference; “Stockton” is acceptable thereafter; also “the University.”

 Use The Richard Stockton College of New Jersey only when referring to events that occurred from April 21, 1993-February 17, 2015, when this was the institution’s name.
 Use Richard Stockton State College for events from October 1, 1969-April 20, 1993.

 Stockton University Atlantic City

 Use Stockton University Atlantic City on first reference and Stockton Atlantic City on second reference.

-Stockton University Atlantic City, located at the intersection of Atlantic, Albany and Pacific avenues, includes a three-story, 56,000-square-foot Academic Center, Residential Complex with apartments for over 500 students overlooking the beach and Boardwalk.
-The Fannie Lou Hamer Event Room is housed inside the Academic Center.
+Stockton University Atlantic City, located at the intersection of Atlantic, Albany and Pacific avenues, includes a three-story, 56,000-square-foot John F. Scarpa Academic Center, Kesselman Hall with apartments for over 500 students overlooking the beach and Boardwalk.
+The Fannie Lou Hamer Event Room is housed inside the John F. Scarpa Academic Center.

 Atlantic City’s City Council approved the designation of a new University District surrounding the new Stockton University Atlantic City campus on July 18, 2018.
 The designation supports Stockton’s role as a state-designated Anchor Institution in the city.
 It is intended to promote investment and development in academic and related uses within the boundaries of the district.